abhinavsinha001/spark/docs/sql-migration-guide.md

 case classes or tuples) with a method `toDF`, instead of applying automatically.

-When using function inside of the DSL (now replaced with the `DataFrame` API) users used to import `org.apache.spark.sql.catalyst.dsl`.
+When using function inside of the DSL (now replaced with the `DataFrame` API) users used to import `com.pubmatic.spark.sql.catalyst.dsl`.
 Instead the public dataframe functions API should be used:
-`import org.apache.spark.sql.functions._`.
+`import com.pubmatic.spark.sql.functions._`.

-#### Removal of the type aliases in org.apache.spark.sql for DataType (Scala-only)
+#### Removal of the type aliases in com.pubmatic.spark.sql for DataType (Scala-only)
 {:.no_toc}

 Spark 1.3 removes the type aliases that were present in the base sql package for `DataType`.
-Users should instead import the classes in `org.apache.spark.sql.types`
+Users should instead import the classes in `com.pubmatic.spark.sql.types`

 #### UDF Registration Moved to `sqlContext.udf` (Java & Scala)
 {:.no_toc}